ElazarK/content-docs/scripts/ADListComputers.md

 `Deprecated`

-Retrieve the list of computer objects stored in Active Directory.
+Retrieves the list of computer objects stored in Active Directory.
 Use the `attributes` argument to include specific attributes in the results.

 ## Script Data
 ---